 “Papa had told me the poison was so strong he could not even scream or else the neighbours would have been alerted”– Good then that means people can continue to sleep soundly, no point creating a ruckus in the middle of night.

 And then for a few moments I started to toy with it, I even opened the bottle and smelled it.
-Then somehow, I have no clue why I heard my sister speak, “Richa ee” ( ‘ee’ is what she calls me because as a child she could never pronounce ‘di’ and hence the name is ‘Richa ee’ )
+But somehow, I have no clue why I heard my sister speak, “Richa ee” ( ‘ee’ is what she calls me because as a child she could never pronounce ‘di’ and hence the name is ‘Richa ee’ )

 I got a big jolt.
 I thought to myself, mumma left us and now even I am planning to do so.
-Am I really so selfish?
+Am I really that selfish?
 I mean can I do this to someone who has perhaps got all her hopes on me now?
 I didn’t cry somehow this time, I quietly kept the bottle back and walked out.

 I went and hugged my sister and slept.

 After that night, each night I would go off to sleep hugging her.
-And never again did I have to get up in the middle of night to cry.
+And never again did I have to get up in the middle of a night to cry.